DISCOUNTED MAY AND JUNE 2025 BOOKINGS ~ DISCOUNT CODE: MJ2025

 Robert de Ferrers I grants certain lands to the monks and nuns of Garendon Abbey in Lee, Bradbourne and Parwich.

-Image: Bradbourne Church holds the 12th century stain glass window of Henry de Ferrer’s coat of arms depicting three horseshoes indicating his ancestry connections to the mining industry in Normandy. © S Potter 2023.
+Image: The 12th century stain glass window of Henry de Ferrer’s coat of arms depicting three horseshoes indicating his ancestry connections to the mining industry in Normandy. © S Potter 2023.

 Geoffrey de Cauceis (Henry de Ferrers great grandson) grants Hugh de Okeover '2 bovates from upper town Bradbourne to the mill which Geoffrey held and 2 bovates in lower Bradbourne which Born held’.
 Lower Bradbourne was referred to as Nether Bradbourne which is on Brackendale Lane.
 This charter confirms the mill was on Tissington/Lea Hall side of Bradbourne.